-When you're ready to adopt, consider the including the Chihuahua, Beagle, Maltese, and more—you can enjoy their companionship for years to come.
+When you're ready to adopt, consider breeds like the Chihuahua, Beagle, Maltese, and more—you can enjoy their companionship for years to come.

 Just as we intend to live our best life, we want our dog's life to be happy, healthy, and long-lasting, too.
 And while owners may think it's an old wives' tale that smaller dog breeds have a longer lifespan than those of larger breeds, this is actually a true statement.
 Diana Hightower, president of Chihuahua Rescue and Transport, spoke to us about dogs and their variating life expectancies.
 "While the age range is not breed specific, it is true that smaller dogs tend to live longer than larger dogs," she explains.
 "A larger dog will have a lifespan of between eight to ten years, while smaller breeds (such as Chihuahuas) can generally live as long as 15 to 20 years."

 Naturally, just how long your pup lives also depends on their quality of care as well as your lifestyle together.
 No matter if you love a Toy Poodle or a Great Dane, Hightower reveals that there are changes you can make to extend your dog's lifespan.
 "Steps that owners can take to extend the life and happiness for their dogs is to provide an overall safe environment for their pets," says Hightower.
 "This includes maintaining a healthy weight, daily exercise, relaxation, and regular vet checkup.
 Good quality vet care including yearly exams, vaccinations, dentals, monthly heart worm and flea prevention is critical."

 What if you are a first-time dog owner looking for a specific breed that's known to have a long lifespan?
 In fact, those breeds of dogs do exist.
 Here, we delve into the dogs with the longest life expectancy.